fubinf/sedrila/docs/instructors.md

 Providing `repo_url` is optional if you are already in the directory of the repo.
 For reducing the confusion in case of mistakes, we recommend to always provide `repo_url`.

+If you need to override previous `ACCEPT`/`REJECT` decisions, you can either put entries with marks `OVERRIDE_ACCEPT`/`OVERRIDE_REJECT` into `submission.yaml` manually or call `sedrila instructor repo_url --interactive --override` to be presented with a list of all _previous_ tasks instead of the current ones.